yuyatinnefeld/prometheus/PCA/exam-mock.md

 15. In a scenario where you have a dynamic etcd database containing scrape targets for Prometheus, how should you configure service discovery?
 16. What are the 2 types of attributes that can be present in the `/metrics` endpoint?
 17. Which exporter is the most suitable for monitoring Scala metrics among the following options?
+18. How to keep pushgateway job labels? normally there are overwritten
+19. How does Prometheus scrape the last batch job push time?

 ### Recording & Alerting & Dashboarding (18%)
 1. Is there a way to deactivate a specific route in Alertmanager for a specific time frame?